Money in the Bank (2020): Main event

 Asuka and Otis were the respective winners of the women's and men's Money in the Bank ladder matches.

-In the main event, both the men's and women's Money in the Bank ladder matches were contested simultaneously at WWE Global Headquarters.
+In the main event, both the men's and women's Money in the Bank ladder matches were contested simultaneously at Titan Towers.
 The women's match featured Asuka, Shayna Baszler, and Nia Jax from Raw and Lacey Evans, Carmella, and Dana Brooke from SmackDown, while the men's match featured AJ Styles, Rey Mysterio, and Aleister Black from Raw and King Corbin, Daniel Bryan, and Otis from SmackDown.
 The women began in the lobby, where Asuka performed a splash off the mezzanine onto the other competitors before escaping in an elevator.
 The men, meanwhile, began in the gym, where Otis pinned Styles under a barbell.
 After leaving the gym, Mysterio ran past a restroom where he encountered Brother Love.

 Bryan, Black, Otis, and Corbin brawled into an elevator, spilling out onto another floor where they briefly encountered Evans, Baszler, and Carmella.
 Bryan performed Yes Kicks on Corbin with encouragement from Otis, after which, Bryan attacked Otis.
 A Doink The Clown impersonator then briefly appeared from behind a chair.
 Baszler, Brooke, Jax, and Carmella then fought into the Money in the Bank Conference Room.
 After knocking Jax out with a steel chair, Brooke unhooked a prop Money in the Bank briefcase hanging from the ceiling and celebrated, thinking she had won, but Stephanie McMahon appeared and reminded Brooke that the actual briefcase was still on the roof.
 Carmella then unhooked a large poster off the wall (depicting herself winning the first women's Money in the Bank ladder match) and smashed it over Brooke's head.
 After Carmella exited the room, Evans performed the Women's Right on Carmella.
 Searching for Mysterio, Styles encountered a large poster of The Undertaker and then stumbled upon an Undertaker-themed room.
 This caused him to have flashbacks of his WrestleMania 36 loss to The Undertaker.
 Black then attacked Styles and closed the door, locking him in the room.